Tim Shadbolt: Outside politics

 He has presented several television documentaries, and the series That's Fairly Interesting.

 In the 1990s he appeared in an advertisement promoting New Zealand cheese, where he humorously repeated the phrase "I don't care where as long as I'm mayor", referencing his dual mayoralties.
 He admitted later that the phrase was developed by an advertising agency.

 In 2001, he appeared as a contestant on a celebrity special of The Weakest Link.

 In 2005, New Zealand Toastmasters awarded him the Communicator of the Year award.
 He also played in the movie The World's Fastest Indian, portraying a good friend of Burt Munro who organised social events for Invercargill's motorcycling community.

 He also participated in the New Zealand version of Dancing with the Stars where he placed 3rd.
 In 2006 Shadbolt played the part of the Narrator in The Rocky Horror Show by the Invercargill Musical Theatre.
 He continued his theatre experiences by appearing in 2007 in the Invercargill Musical Theatres production of Sea Cruise.

 In 2010, Shadbolt appeared on the comedy gameshow 7 Days as the guest participant in the round Yes, Minister.

 In 2012, Shadbolt set the Guinness World Record for the longest television interview.
-He was interviewed for 26 consecutive hours by interviewer Tom Conroy.
+He was interviewed for 26 consecutive hours by interviewer Tom Conroy on Cue TV.
 In doing so the pair also set the record for the longest single event in New Zealand television history.
 Shadbolt later said he would have liked to keep going.
 The record was broken in 2013 by Norwegian novelist Hans Olav Lahlum.